PCAudioLabs Pro Audio CPU Benchmarks & Comparisons

 Generally speaking, a CPU with a higher clock speed will lead to better performance at lower buffer settings, which should lead to lower latency performance.
 This, however, is also dependent on audio hardware, and the overall configuration of a system, including the software being used.

 Our Benchmarking process makes use of DAWbench Cubase test sessions, as well as testing under ROG Realbench, Cinebench, and Performance Test.
-We generally test using a PreSonus Studio 192 USB 3 audio interface, in Cubase Pro.
+We generally test using a PreSonus Studio 192 USB 3.0 and PreSonus Audiobox 44VSL audio interfaces, in Cubase Pro.

 We test using two methods.
 First, the number of Reaxcomp Multiband Compressors we can instantiate on a 48 track session at 44.1kHz and 96kHz before CPU overload/crackling at various buffer sizes (typically 64 samples - 512 samples) -- this is an Audio streaming test.
 This allows us to test round-trip latency on our configurations.